 The lesser scaup winters in the pacific northwest in great Numbers and can be seen almost everywhere.
-This bird is a diving duck slightly smaller than a ring neck duck and has a bluish gray bill with a small black tip, and a crown that is peaked at the rear.
-Males have white flanks, gray upper parts and a purplish black head.
+This bird is a diving duck slightly smaller than a ringneck duck and has a bluish-gray bill with a small black tip, and a crown that is peaked at the rear.
+Males have white flanks, gray upper parts, and a purplish-black head.
 Females have brownish flanks and upper parts, a brown head, and a white patch at the base of the bill.
-Males in non breeding plumage are similar but browner.
+Males in non-breeding plumage are similar but browner.
 The immature lesser scaup is similar to the adult female.

-Lesser scaup inhabit lakes, marshes, and estuaries.
-Lesser scaup primarily eat mollusks, insects, and plant material.
+Lesser scaup prefers lakes, marshes, and estuaries.
+They primarily eat mollusks, insects, and plant material.
 They dive in shallow water to forage or dabbles in shallow water.
 Lesser scaup occur throughout most of North America, we have many that winter here.